 The Open Space Chapter of the PROST Plan was adopted by the City and County in 2019.

-The plan builds upon the 1995 Open Space Plan and 2006 Update to guide the work of the City’s open space program and the County’s open lands program within the PROST planning region.
+The plan builds upon the 1995 Open Space Plan and 2006 Update to guide the work of the City’s open space program and the County’s open lands program within the Open Space Planning Region

-The Open Space Plan is intended to support and be consistent with the City and County’s respective adopted plans and to guide open space acquisitions and easements.
-It may also be used to help inform land-use planning decisions about natural resource functions and values, but is not intended to be used as a regulatory instrument.
+The Open Space Plan is intended to support and be consistent with the City and County’s adopted plans and guide open space acquisitions and easements.
+It may also help inform land-use planning decisions about natural resource functions and values but is not intended to be used as a regulatory instrument.
 The Plan may also be useful for promoting education, partnerships, and intergovernmental cooperation aimed at conservation and environmental quality.